Priority Pulls Back The Curtain On AP Automation Misconceptions

 This is part of the IT challenge of accounts payable and ePayables automation process: An organization may be ready to ditch paper, but the on-boarding and integration friction can make the journey more painful than a company’s current way of operating.

 If, in the end, an AP automation does not have the functionality — i.e. the integrated payables capability — that an organization thought it would have, then that pain was felt for nothing.

-O’Neill emphasized the importance of promoting awareness among organizations about these misconceptions in AP automation.
-Once they’re cleared, a company can more strategically and efficiently integrate payables automation within their existing back-office platforms and processes, and make more informed decisions about what they need in terms of invoice, payment and reconciliation automation technology.
+Increasing awareness among organizations about these misconceptions in AP automation is central to the payments industry.
+Once they’re cleared up, a company can more strategically and efficiently integrate payables automation within their existing back-office platforms and processes, and make more informed decisions about what they need in terms of invoice, payment and reconciliation automation technology.

 But the journey isn’t complete once those decisions are made.

-With B2B payables evolving, O’Neill pointed to the growing importance of collaborating with vendors to ensure that the correct payment technologies are being used.
-Such was the motivation behind Priority’s recently-announced collaboration with Billtrust.
+Within the B2B payables evolution, there is growing importance of collaborating with vendors to ensure that the correct payment technologies are being used.
+Such was the motivation behind Priority’s collaboration with Billtrust.

 That collaborative approach will continue to guide the B2B payments space as it evolves in the coming five years.
 The industry is embracing payment hubs and vendor networks, particularly within verticals like hospitality or health care that operate with a core group of leading suppliers in their perspective industries.
-Taking a network approach to ePayables automation will unlock siloes and promote seamless payments, O’Neill said.
+Taking a network approach to ePayables automation will unlock siloes and promote seamless payments.

-“What I see happening is touchless processes between accounts payable and accounts receivable,” she said.
-“You’ll see a convergence of the two.
+The emerging state will feature touchless processes between accounts payable and accounts receivable.
+There will be a convergence of the two.
 Everybody has been so focused on the AP side, and on buyers’ preferences, and less focused on AR and how to make it easier for accounts receivable to accept payments.”